Volunteers work throughout Campbells Bay every week controlling pest plants and planting new native trees. These are some of our restoration areas.

 - weed control along the edge of all the fairways

-- weed control and planting around the 11th green fence
+- weed control and planting around the fence near the 11th green

 - weed control and planting behind the 8th tee/Park Rise accessway